Invenso/smart-flows/2. Flow runs/a. Running flows.md

 ### POST /api/v1/flows/executions

-##### Without body
+#### Without body
-"flowId": as a query parameter, this should be a flow which does not contain primary entity.
+flowId [query parameter] - As a query parameter, this should be a flow which does not contain primary entity.

-Body: Empty, contents will be ignored.
+[body] - Empty, contents will be ignored.

-##### With XML as body
+#### With XML as body
-"flowId": as a query parameter, this should be a flow which is based on a template with a schema dataset.
+flowId [query parameter] - As a query parameter, this should be a flow which is based on a template with a schema dataset.

-Body: Should contain the XML according to the dataset for the primary template
+[Body] Should contain the XML according to the dataset for the primary template

-##### Called from a plug-in (Dynamics or Sugar)
+#### Called from a plug-in (Dynamics or Sugar)
-*Should not be called using the API*
+<i>Should not be called using the API</i>

-"flowId": as a query parameter, this should be a flow which does not contain primary entity.
+flowId [query parameter] - This should be a flow which does not contain primary entity.
 This can be forced on any flow by changing the input type of the flow in the flow builder.

-"datasetId": as a query parameter, this id is unique for every plugin.
+datasetId [query parameter] - as a query parameter, this id is unique for every plugin.

-Body: Should contains json according to the following structure
+Post body:

 ```
 {